 That dance to time’s music was beyond the wit of mankind to predict, and even the Dolvers struggled to foresee how and when the colours of song would show themselves: gold for prosperity, perhaps; red for warning; green for life’s foundations; silver for sureness; purple for opulence; blue for serenity; and yellow for a blinding glare – or any other particularity attributed to them in the Song of the Sun and Moon.

-And so it became the case that mankind are wont to see those chaotic flaring of flames as heralds of disasters; or – more accurately – they are perceived as such when an excuse is needed, or ‘we should have known’, or ‘see the gods are angry with us’ as harvests fail or drought or excessive downpours or colossal heat or unreasonable cold hold the lands; or when knowledge of such events are considered and weighed afterwards.
+And so it became the case that mankind is wont to see those chaotic flaring of flames as heralds of disasters.
+Or – more accurately – they are perceived as such when an excuse is needed, or ‘we should have known’.
+Or ‘see the gods are angry with us’ as harvests fail or drought or excessive downpours or colossal heat or unreasonable cold hold the lands; or when knowledge of such events are considered and weighed afterwards.

 It was long ago that this transmutation of one who was a descendant of beings of light occurred, so that for most everyone the lights in the northern sky are accepted as part of this world since time immemorial, but the above tells us that that is an error, however understandable.